Madhushreevp/M2_EmbSys/README.md

 Case study for understanding of different embedded systems and their real-life context

 1_Embedded Project:
-Farness_Detection_System:
-The embedded system project for measurement of distance or farness using ultrasonic sensor and microcontroller unit.
+Farness_Detection_System for measurement of distance or farness using ultrasonic sensor and microcontroller unit.